-Posted on over 2 years ago by Alan Jarque
+Posted on almost 3 years ago by Alan Jarque

 Irish Times ' Start-ups ' Look before you leap.

 There are hundreds of start-up success stories of young, hungry entrepreneurs who decide they’ve toiled enough in their stable 9-5 jobs before cutting the umbilical cord and going on to build cutting-edge businesses.